mwerner28/defection-free-collaborative-learning/README.md

 # Execution

-Simply run the files to reproduce the plots in the paper
+Simply run the files to reproduce the plots in the paper.
 1. python graphs_dfcl.py
 2. python mnist_dfcl.py